jefftriplett/personal-goals/ideas/app-ideas.md

   + [x] Topic discovery
   + [ ] Open source it?

+- Flask Process wrapper: Takes an existing web app or process and wraps a reverse proxy and webapi with some light process isolation with it.
+All stdout + stderr messages are accessible via websockets.
+The app will install the processes into a virtualenv and has hooks for updating the application, restarting the application, running migrations, updating the dapp, and for spawning more processes.
+This builds a REST API around common web processes.

+- Better Gmail Rules: A combination of a simple Django app (Contacts + Groups) and scanning email with imapy then building custom import rules to export back to gmail.

 ## Side Projects (Retired)

 - [x] Kindle Reader project (retired for now)